What are Holy Mole peppers?

 How hot are Holy Mole peppers?

 They actually don’t come anywhere close to an authentic pasilla’s heat, though neither is a scorcher on the pepper scale.
-Holy Mole peppers range right around a very mild 700 Scoville heat units (SHU), while pasilla chilies range from 1,000 to 2,500 SHU).
-Yes, that’s double the heat but both are still very much in the mild heat range.
+Holy Mole peppers range between 700 and 800 Scoville heat units (SHU), while pasilla chilies range from 1,000 to 2,500 SHU.
+Yes, that’s often double the heat, but pasillas are still typically in the mild heat range.

 What do these chilies look like?

-What do black Holy Mole peppers taste like?
-Do they taste like pasilla?
+What do Holy Mole peppers taste like?

 How can you use these chilies?